-Contact Person: Professor Kincaid
+Contact Person: Professor Rachel Kincaid

 The Criminal Practice Professional Track is designed to provide students with a broad exposure to concepts, topics, and skills vital to criminal practitioners.
 Choosing this professional track provides students with a firm foundation for beginning a career in criminal law.
 Career opportunities available in the criminal practice area include joining a district attorney's office as an assistant prosecutor, working for a division of the Texas Attorney General's Office or the United States Department of Justice prosecuting a diverse array of crimes (such as environmental crimes, antitrust crimes, and civil rights violations), or working as a criminal defense attorney.
 This professional track carries students well beyond the Criminal Law and Criminal Procedure courses which are required of all students.
-The Criminal Practice Track provides a working familiarity with many practical aspects of criminal law and procedure which are fundamental to criminal practice but often neglected by law schools - including plea bargaining, sentencing procedure, appeal, and habeas corpus.
-Students in Criminal Practice also have the opportunity to complete a practice experience in a district attorney's office or federal prosecutor's office under the direct supervision of a prosecutor.
+The Criminal Practice Track provides a working familiarity with many practical aspects of criminal law and procedure - which are fundamental to criminal practice - including plea bargaining, sentencing procedure and appeal.
+Students pursuing the Criminal Practice track also have the opportunity to complete a practice experience in a district attorney's office, federal prosecutor's office, or public defender's office under the direct supervision of a prosecutor or public defender.
 This professional track qualifies as a foundation track for the Special Distinction in Litigation.

 Code Title Hours

-Criminal Practice Required Courses
+Criminal Practice F Required Courses

 LAW 9350 Advanced Criminal Procedure 3

-LAW 9V93 Field Placement (Prosecutorial) 2
+LAW 9V93 Field Placement (Prosecutorial or Public Defender) 2

-LAW 9259 Post Conviction Procedure: Sentencing 2

-LAW 9352 Texas Criminal Practice & Procedure 3

-Criminal Practice Electives
+Criminal Practice E Electives

-Select at least the Select at least three courses from the following:
+Select at least elev en hours from the following: 11

+LAW 9256 Civil Rights Actions

 LAW 9227 Client Relations

+LAW 9156 Criminal Law Boot Camp

 LAW 9158 Criminal Law Capstone

 LAW 9285 Healthcare Fraud & Abuse

 LAW 9373 Immigration Law

 LAW 9254 Juvenile Justice

-LAW 9255 Post Conviction Procedure: Criminal Appeals
+LAW 9259 Post Conviction Procedure: Sentencing

+LAW 9365 Poverty Law & Policy

+LAW 9352 Texas Criminal Practice & Procedure

 LAW 9351 White Collar Crime

-Total Hours 15-18
+Total Hours 16

-Estate Planning Track
+Estate Planning and Administration Track